Muennighoff/vilio/SCORE_REPRO.md

 With the downloaded detectron.lmdb, we now have 7 different feature files.

-For our PyTorch models the second part, place the following in vilio/data:
+For our PyTorch models in the second part, place the following in `vilio/data`:
 - hm_vgattr3636.tsv
 - hm_vgattr5050.tsv
 - hm_vgattr7272.tsv
 - hm_vg5050.tsv
 - /img/ folder

-For our ERNIE-model make copies of the files where necessary and place the following in vilio/ernie-vil/data/hm:
+For our ERNIE-model make copies of the files where necessary and place the following in `vilio/ernie-vil/data/hm`:
 - hm_vgattr3636.tsv
 - hm_vgattr7272.tsv
 - hm_vgattr10100.tsv